 Inside Trust Summit 2024: Shaping the Future of Digital Trust

 In the third edition of its annual flagship event, Trust Summit 2024, IITB Trust Lab once again showcased its role as a leader in India’s Digital Trust landscape.
 Held on October 17-18 at the IIT Bombay campus, the Summit brought together over 100 participants from industry, government and academia.
-It featured a workshop in Hardware Security, explored the role of CSR role in supporting Digital Trust initiatives, and saw the launch of TrustNet—a collaborative platform to foster innovation in Digital Trust across India.
+It featured a workshop in Hardware Security, explored the role of CSR in supporting Digital Trust initiatives, and saw the launch of TrustNet—a collaborative platform to foster innovation in Digital Trust across India.

 Day 1: October 17